Transforming newborn survival

 Lives Saved

-Estimated from proven mortality reduction effects from literature
+Estimated from proven mortality reduction effects and observed baseline mortality at first hospital

 Cost Per Life Saved